CyborgDroid/gekkoIndicators/README.md

     this.updown: up or down relative to prior value this.change: % change relative to prior value

-    Strat must pass the following settings to the indicator:
+    Strat should pass the following settings to the indicator (or default will be applied):
     {
-        weight: this.settings.weight, // ex: 50, 100, etc.
+        weight: this.settings.weight,            // DEFAULT : 7
-        min_change: this.settings.min_change // ex: 0.0001, min change in percent relative to prior value. zero to ignore limitation.
+        min_change: this.settings.min_change    //  DEFAULT : 0 (no change).
+This must be a tiny number
     }

 GE_BB:

-    this.recommendation = 'short' 'long'.
+    this.recommendation = 'short', 'long', or ''.
 Whether zscore is greater than tolerance. this.result         = zscore.
 Can be used to identify anomalies with price, # trades, volume, or anything else.

-     Strat must pass the following settings to the indicator:
+    Strat should pass the following settings to the indicator (or default will be applied):
     {
-      interval: this.settings.interval, // default : 20
+      interval: this.settings.interval,         // DEFAULT : 20
+      NbDevUp: # of std devs for upper limit    // DEFAULT : 2
+      NbDevdown:  # of std devs for lower limit // DEFAULT : 2
+      short_persistence:                        // DEFAULT : 0
+      long_persistence:                         // DEFAULT : 0

     }

+GE MACD:

+    this.recommendation = 'short', 'long', or ''.
+Wether histogram is going up & negative, or down and positive (or neither). this.result         =   MACD - signal

+    this.short.result       short EMA
+    this.long.result        long EMA
+    this.MACD               short EMA - long EMA
+    this.signal.result      MACD EMA

+    Strat should pass the following settings to the indicator (or default will be applied):
+    {
+      short:        EMA interval        // DEFAULT : 12
+      long:         EMA interval        // DEFAULT : 26
+      signal:       EMA interval        // DEFAULT : 9
+      short_persistence:                // DEFAULT : 0
+      long_persistence:                 // DEFAULT : 0
+    }

+GE SMA & SMMA:

+    SMMA doesn't grow to infinity saving all prices like the built-in SMMA, otherwise the same functionality.